JetBrains/teamcity-documentation/topics/git.md

 When TeamCity runs Git garbage collection, the details are logged into the [`teamcity-cleanup.log`](teamcity-server-logs.md).
 If git garbage collection fails, a corresponding warning is displayed.

-TeamCity executes Git garbage collection until the total time doesn't exceed 60 minutes quota; the quota can be changed using the `teamcity.server.git.gc.quota.minutes` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).
+TeamCity executes Git garbage collection until the total time doesn't exceed 5 hours quota; the quota can be changed using the `teamcity.server.git.gc.quota.minutes` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).
 Git garbage collection is executed every night at 2 a.m., this can be changed by specifying the internal property with a cron expression like this: `teamcity.git.cleanupCron=0 0 2 * * ?` (restart the server for the property to take effect).
 If the `git gc` process works slowly and cannot be completed in the allotted time, check the `git-repack` configuration in the default Git configuration files (for example, you can increase `--window-memory` to improve the `git gc` performance).

 If the local Git clones need some kind of manual maintenance, you can find them under `<TeamCity Data Directory>/system/caches/git` directory.
 The `map` file in the directory contains mapping between the repository URL and the subdirectory storing the bare clone of the repository.